 HARD WORK CREATES OPPORTUNITY

 Shuler’s outstanding work made the IBEW take notice.
 In 1998, then-Secretary-Treasurer Edwin Hill temporarily assigned her to California where she mobilized IBEW members to help defeat Proposition 226, the so-called “Paycheck Protection” proposition that threatened the lifeblood of union political fundraising.
-That victory prompted then-President J. J. Barry to hire her as an international representative in the union’s Political/Legislative Affairs Department in Washington, DC.
-She lobbyied Congress on such issues as energy and electricity, telecommunications, Davis-Bacon, health care, transportation, apprenticeship and training, pension reform, unemployment and telecommunications; raised PAC funds; developed political education programs; and mobilized local unions throughout the country during elections.
+That victory prompted then-President J. J. Barry to hire her as an international representative in the union’s Political/Legislative Affairs Department in Washington, D.C.
+She lobbied Congress on such issues as energy and electricity, telecommunications, Davis-Bacon, health care, transportation, apprenticeship and training, pension reform, unemployment and telecommunications; raised PAC funds; developed political education programs; and mobilized local unions throughout the country during elections.
 In 2004, she was promoted to assistant to the International President, advising President Ed Hill on program implementation and strategy and overseeing the work and budgeting of 11 departments ranging from Utility and Manufacturing to Telecommunications and Government.

 She is especially proud of the role she played in advancing the IBEW’s Code of Excellence, a program adopted by Hill in 2005 to renew union members’ pride in workmanship and guarantee to employers that workers were committed to a hard day’s work for a full day’s pay.
 It began with the construction branch of the IBEW and Shuler worked to broaden it to the professional and industrial branches.